input-output-hk/partner-chains-smart-contracts/docs/SIPs/12-Defunct-Sidechain.md

     - `previousMerkleRoot` provided in the redeemer is `previousMerkleRoot` in the signed `msg`, and this Merkle root is referenced in this transaction.

-    - If `msg` has the `committeeEndOfLife` and `fundReclaimDistribution` field, then this must match the corresponding fields in `newUpdateCommitteeDatum`.
+    - If the `fundReclaimParams` field of the `msg` is `Just FundReclaimParams` with `committeeEndOfLife` and `fundReclaimDistribution` field, then this must match the corresponding fields in `newUpdateCommitteeDatum`.

 - **Defunct sidechain reclaim.** If the redeemer is `DefunctCommittee`, then we are in the case when the sidechain is defunct since no new committee has